learning-at-home/hivemind/docs/user/quickstart.md

-# Quickstart
+# Quick Start

 This tutorial will teach you how to install `hivemind`, host your own experts and train them remotely.

-#### Installation
+## Installation

 Just `pip install hivemind` to get the latest release.

-You can also install the bleeding edge version from github:
+You can also install the bleeding edge version from GitHub:

 ```
 git clone https://github.com/learning-at-home/hivemind
 cd hivemind